Skip to main content

 Although you may opt for an on-premise phone system because it is highly customizable and complex, you'll also have to deal with the drawbacks in its hardware and the phones connecting to it.

-Also, acquiring a new on-premise phone system will cost you a considerable amount of money.
-The costs can reach thousands of dollars in cases where you need multiple pieces of hardware to support more network upgrades like digital switches and the hardware needed to support branch satellite locations.
+Also, acquiring a new on-premise phone system will cost you considerable money.
+The costs can reach thousands of dollars in cases where multiple pieces of hardware are needed to support more network upgrades, like digital switches and the hardware needed to support branch satellite locations.

 Still, when you take time to look beneath the surface, you will be surprised by the many hidden costs of your office phone system.

 These costs make your total cost of ownership more than what you initially expected.
-In some cases, these costs might be higher than the initial capital you spent on the basic hardware.
+Sometimes, these costs might be higher than your initial capital on the bare hardware.

-Here are the top hidden costs you need to watch out for:
+Below are some of the most notable hidden costs you need to watch out for.

 1. Office Phone Systems Require Maintenance, Trained Resources, and Upgrades

-Once you purchase your office phone system, you'll have to factor in the installation, license fees, separate building wiring, and network upgrades.
+Once you purchase your office phone system, you must factor in the installation, license fees, separate building wiring, and network upgrades.
 These expenses can rapidly add up to a surprisingly large figure.

-Still, the current phone systems come with additional functionality and more technologies that require highly trained individuals to maintain the system use and hardware and software.
+Still, current phone systems offer additional functionality and technologies that require highly trained individuals to maintain the system's hardware and software.

-The roll-out system upgrade will also come as an extra expense to your business.
-Also, although you have the right to get software updates from the manufacturer due to the software subscription plan or software assurance, these fees are sometimes included in the initial year only and rarely in the subsequent years.
+The roll-out system upgrade will also be an extra expense for your business.
+Also, although you have the right to get software updates from the manufacturer due to the software subscription plan or software assurance, these fees are sometimes included in the initial year only and rarely in subsequent years.

-Depending on the plan you select, the contract will mostly offer lower rates for the changes that your installer might perform in a specific year.
+Depending on your plan, the contract will mostly offer lower rates for changes your installer might perform in a specific year.
 In most cases, it doesn't cover all the fees or even the extra hours of labor, so you'll have to pay from your pocket.
 If an installer makes any software upgrade past the usual working hours, you'll also have to pay more.

-Apart from these cost implications, you have to keep in mind the time spent on hardware maintenance, which can end up wasting valuable business hours or days.
+Apart from these cost implications, you have to consider the time spent on hardware maintenance, which can end up wasting valuable business hours or days.

 Sometimes, the server hardware of the PBX phone system can also fail due to overheating or spikes in the power supply.
-And as the system gets older, the maintenance costs of the phone system hardware and software may increase, which means more expenses and more time lost.
+As the system gets older, the maintenance costs of the phone system hardware and software may increase, which means more expenses and more time lost.

 Untitled-1-2